Little Green Light is a cloud-based donor management system for fundraisers.

 Subscribe to get our latest product updates, best practices and tips to grow your nonprofit.

 Donor stewardship is a crucial part of fundraising, and the most fundamental way to steward your donors is to acknowledge their gift.
-But when a nonprofit’s staff members are pulled in many directions, sometimes essentials like gift acknowledgments can get pushed aside.
+But when a nonprofit’s staff members are pulled in many directions, or when you’re in the midst of processing a high volume of year-end gifts, sometimes essentials like gift acknowledgments can get pushed aside.

 Consider preparing a few different acknowledgments in addition to the standard one you use.
 You might create one for first-time donors that includes some welcome language.
 The Fundraising Effectiveness Project finds that the retention rate of new donors continues to drop, so it’s worth putting targeted effort into retaining your new donors.
 Similarly, you may want to have an acknowledgment template ready for recaptured donors (those who’ve renewed their support after not giving for an extended period of time, such as 18 months).
 And, it’s a good idea to prepare an acknowledgment template for donors who are soft-credited for recommending gifts to your organization through their donor-advised fund.